 Poly-V. Poly-V belt driven live roller conveyors, also called PLV, are an ideal solution for pallets, drums, or other bulk loads.
 They are optimal for light-duty pallet handling when low maintenance or a quieter conveyor is needed.
 The design of a poly-V belt creates a smooth, vibration-free solution with a long life.
 These conveyors are used for light- to heavy-duty pallet handling and have reduced noise levels.

 Understanding your product and environment will help you choose the best pallet handling solution for your conveyor system.
-Hytrol specialists, along with our network of integration partners, can help you decide on which conveyor options works best for your project.
+Hytrol specialists, along with our network of integration partners, can help you decide on which conveyor options work best for your project.

 For more information on Hytrol’s line of pallet conveyors, contact Greg Newsom.